szweibel/DHRIFT-Workshops/creating-simulations.md

 ## Creating Our Class Methods

 Next, let's define the methods for our simulator class.
 We will want one to run our roll method, and one to analyze and print our results:
-Next, let's define the methods for our simulator class.
-We will want one to run our roll method, and one to analyze and print our results:

 ```python
     # run our die roll method and store the results